manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 1. Identify Environtment and Libraries
     * Language and Version : Python(Conda distribution) - 2.7
-    * Libraries : Pandas, Scikit-learn, Matplotlib, Seaborn etc.
+    * Libraries : Pandas, Scikit-learn, Matplotlib, Seaborn etc. Others libs will be added if required.

 2. Exploratory Analysis and Data Preprocessing
     * Clean missing values(if any)